nikitavoloboev/data/docs/tools/twitter.md

 One example where Twitter not being open source is horrible is that I find it [frustrating that Twitter iOS client doesn't have the ability to long press `like` icon to bookmark](https://twitter.com/nikitavoloboev/status/1590403314264334338).
 If the code was open source, I would have gladly made PR for this already.
 For some reason non official Twitter clients have worse UX feed content so moving from official clients is a non solution for me.

+In many ways it's a matter of time that Twitter gets replaced with an open source transparent protocol that mimics all the UX features of Twitter.
+Innovate or die.

-I like using [official Twitter TS SDK](https://github.com/twitterdev/twitter-api-typescript-sdk) for building things on top of Twitter.
+[Official Twitter TS SDK](https://github.com/twitterdev/twitter-api-typescript-sdk) is nice for building things on top of Twitter.

 [How does Twitter work](https://www.youtube.com/watch?v=z6xslDMimME) is nice overview of [Twitter tech](https://twitter.com/_dml/status/1592619959947243520).